top of page

 Tonight:

 This phase will end.
-Four-year-old's don't stay 4-year-olds forever (even though some nights feel eternal).
+Four-year-olds don't stay four forever (even though some nights feel eternal).
 You're not failing.
 You're in the thick of it.

 You've got this.